google/tachometer/README.md

 know that whatever the difference is, it is neither faster nor slower than 10% (and if we did want to know, we could add `0` to our horizons).

-Note that, if the actual difference is very close to a horizon, then it is likely that the precision stopping condition will never be met, and the timeout will expire.
+Note that, if the _actual_ difference is very close to a horizon, then it is likely that the stopping condition will never be met, and the timeout will expire.

 ## Measurement modes